 EXONDYS 51 has been approved for marketing only in the U.S., Israel and Kuwait, AMONDYS 45 in the U.S. and Kuwait, and VYONDYS 53 and ELEVIDYS have been approved for marketing only in the U.S. We may not receive approval to commercialize these products in additional countries.
+Our partner for ELEVIDYS, Roche, has received certain approvals for ELEVIDYS in territories outside of the United States.
 In November 2016, we submitted a MAA for eteplirsen to the EMA and the application was validated in December 2016.
 As we announced on June 1, 2018, the CHMP of the EMA adopted a negative opinion for eteplirsen.
 In September 2018, the CHMP of the EMA confirmed its negative opinion for eteplirsen, and the European Commission adopted the CHMP opinion in December 2018.
 During 2019, we sought follow-up EMA scientific advice for eteplirsen.
 Once data from our ongoing studies are available, we plan to evaluate future engagement with the EMA on potential next steps.